ops-snappy/ops-cfgd/README.md

 ## What other documents are available?

-For the high level design of ops-cfgd, refer to [Config persistence design - TBL](DESIGN.md) For Command Reference document of ops-cfgd, refer to [Config persistence Command Reference - TBL](CLI.md)
+For the high level design of ops-cfgd, refer to [Config persistence design](/documents/dev/ops-cfgd/design) For Command Reference document of ops-cfgd, refer to [Config persistence Command Reference](/documents/user/config_persistence_CLI)

 For general information about OpenSwitch project refer to http://www.openswitch.net